valosekj/questions_parser/README.md

 Answers in new file are shown in alphabetical list and correct answer is denoted below answers.

 #### AUTHOR:
-Jan Valosek, fMRI laboratory Olomouc
+Jan Valosek, fMRI laboratory, Department of Neurology, Palacký University Olomouc and University Hospital Olomouc, Olomouc, Czechia